 Now that we’ve eliminated the extended plan from the discussion, we know that Brittany has two options: refinance or go for PSLF.
 Both options would get her student debt free in 10 years.

-When we’re talking about whether or not to give up PSLF for a higher paying job, we’d want to compare how much more she’d pay if she were to refinance versus PSLF.
+When we’re talking about whether or not to give up PSLF for a higher-paying job, we’d want to compare how much more she’d pay if she were to refinance versus PSLF.

 When we talk about PSLF, it’s the opposite.
 The amount of debt doesn’t matter in terms of calculating payments under this loan forgiveness program.
-They would be based solely upon income.
+They would be based solely on income.
 In other words, payments change with changes in income, not with the loan balance.

 The payment plan we’re focusing on with Brittany is Pay As You Earn (PAYE).
 Payments are based on 10% of discretionary income, and it has other features that could make this option appealing as she’s going for PSLF.